 Certifications are used to demonstrate a person’s competence against set criteria.

 Certifications like those issued by AINDT have expiry dates.
-AINDT certifications expire after 5 years, thereby requiring you to re-certify and demonstrate your ongoing competence.
+AINDT certifications expire after 5 years, thereby requiring you to recertify and demonstrating your ongoing competence.

-With AINDT the requirement varies slightly depending on what you are trying to become certified in, as specified in two guidelines published by AINDT called Guide to Qualification and Certification for NDT and CM.
-Below is a list outlining the requirements for NDT and CM certification:
+With AINDT the requirement varies slightly depending on what you are trying to become certified in.
+There are two guidelines published by AINDT called Guide to Qualification and Certification for NDT and CM.
+Below is a list outlining some of the typical requirements for NDT and CM certification:

 - Successful completion of approved training

-- Pass AINDT examinations Completion of a visual acuity test (applicable to NDT)
+- Completion of a visual acuity test (NDT and IRT)

-- Evidence of practical experience using the relevant method
+- Evidence of the required hours of practical experience you have obtained in the method

 - Completed certification application form